 San Antonio, TX 78212

 Appendix D: Load Profile Information

-Appendix D: Load Profile Information
+Provision of Detailed Load Data

+Upon receiving your faxed notice of intent to bid along with a signed Confidentiality Agreement, Valero will send you detailed power and natural gas consumption data.

 General Description of Loads

-Valero has several types of including: refinery operations, terminal operations (?), a 50 % interest in a methanol plant, as well as retail service stations.
+Valero has several types of including: refinery operations, terminal operations, a 50 % interest in a methanol plant, as well as retail service stations.
 At this time, Valero is not seeking supplies for its retail service stations in California but will revisit this issue in the 4th Quarter of 2001.

 Refinery Operations: Include the seven refineries and three asphalt plants listed in Appendix C. Natural gas supply to the Corpus Christi Refinery (Location #1) is now under a long term contract and therefore is not included in the scope of this RFP.
 Similarly, Valero is not actively seeking new a natural gas supply agreement for its Krotz Springs refinery.

-Terminal Operations: VALERO purchases electricity to power its terminal and pumping operations, associated with the Valero Pipeline Company assets.
+Terminal Operations: Valero purchases electricity to power its terminal and pumping operations, associated with the Valero Pipeline Company assets.
 The bulk of the energy purchased for terminal operations is located at

 Methanol Production: Valero purchases a portion of the natural gas used as feedstock at the Clearlake Methanol Plant.
 This natural gas supply requirement is part of the scope of this RFP.
 Celanese will act as agent for procuring power for this operation.
 Therefore, power supply to the Clearlake Methanol Plant is not within the scope of the RFP.